GaryAsher/challenge-run-site/.docs/REMINDERS.md

 # Immediate Priorities

 ### 0. Quick Fix
-- [ ] On game's credits section, link runner's profile.
-If anonymous, do not link.
 - [ ] https://www.challengerun.net/profile/edit/
  - Highlights: When typing a game, the game text overlaps with the text below it.
 This needs to be fixed.
- - Highlights: Allow a user to submit a video.
-It requires approval if it is not already listed on the site.

 ### 1. Legal Document Review
 - [ ] Review Terms of Service line-by-line